 A mortgage adviser can take your details and find which mortgages you are eligible for before actually getting a quote.
 This can save a lot of time and help protect your credit rating.

-We include an example of life insurance companies who you can get a quote from via a Financial Conduct Authority (FCA) regulated broker who we may introduce you to if you request a quote.
+Your comparison will be provided by a Financial Conduct Authority (FCA) regulated broker who we may introduce you to if you request a quote.
 We keep the information on this page up to date, but you will get a tailored quote from the broker we introduce you to.

 If you choose to take out a policy, we may be paid a commission by the broker.